ZILLOW GROUP, INC. [Z AND ZG]

 πŸ”‘ Interpretation

-• Size Context: The sale (~4.6k shares) is very small relative to his ~650k direct holdings (~0.7%), consistent with routine tax-related disposition rather than major profit-taking.
+• Size Context: The aggregate sale (19,825 shares, ~$0.88M) is small relative to the post-transaction holdings reported for each officer (single- to low-double-digit percent at most) and consistent with tax-withholding and routine liquidity rather than large-scale profit-taking.

 πŸ“Š Bullish or Bearish?